software-mansion/live-compositor/docs/pages/deployment/overview.md

 ## Configuration

 Some of the compositor behaviors can only be configured on server startup.
-You can define those options using `LIVE_COMPOSITOR_*` environment variables.
+You can define those options using `SMELTER_*` environment variables.
 Full list of those variables can be found [here](./configuration.md).

 ## Web renderer support